dylanthai/Geometry-Drawing-Program/README.md

 # Geometry-Drawing-Program

 /** Geometry Drawing Program
-  * Program where user can create their own program with basic shapes
+  * Program where user can create their own image with basic shapes
   * @version Date: 4/23/2020
   * @Author Dylan Thai
   */